WolffsRoom/DeltaruneVita/README.md

 Ensure that the data files were correctly placed and are located in the following path: `ux0:data/deltarune/deltarunevita/...`, and verify that everything matches the layout shown in [Folder Structure](https://github.com/WolffsRoom/DeltaruneVita#folder-structure).

-Currently, borders must be added manually if you wish to use them.
-To do this, download them [here](https://www.spriters-resource.com/pc_computer/deltarune/asset/115841/) and place them inside a folder named `borders` at `ux0:data/deltarune/deltarunevita/...`.

-> [!IMPORTANT]
-> If you encounter an error, please open an issue at [Issues](https://github.com/WolffsRoom/DeltaruneVita/issues) and attach the log generated during your last gameplay session before the crash or the identified problem:

 ```text
 ux0:data/deltarune/deltarunevita/butterscotch-probe.log
 ```